ixvu/w4111_wiki/apis.md

     - Objects can save themselves to the database

 ## Embedded SQL
+- **Embedded SQL**: the usage of SQL commands within a host program
 - Was previously a really popular approach; not any more.
 - e.g. Take the C (or C++, Fortran, Pascal, etc.) program that contains SQL, then compile it into parts that are just C code and parts that know how to talk with the DB.
 See below Oracle Pro*C code: